dzufferey/psync/README.md

 By default the configuration file use is the one in `src/test/resources/sample-conf.xml`.
 The default configuration uses 3 replicas running on the local host.

-* For the replicas, in three different consoles run the following commands:
+* For the replicas, in four different consoles run the following commands:
   - `./runLockManagerTest.sh -id 0 -p 8888`
   - `./runLockManagerTest.sh -id 1 -p 8889`
   - `./runLockManagerTest.sh -id 2 -p 8890`